 The first thing women need to do is set goals and make conscious decisions about their career path.
 Does a “lucky” opportunity help pave the way to a certain goal?
 If so, then take it, and don’t be afraid to create other opportunities in the same path.
 Women should use the term “leader” to define themselves in both their own eyes and in the eyes of those around them.
-As they become more empowered to own their choices, they gain greater agency over their careers.
+As women leaders become more empowered to choose and to own their choices, they gain greater agency over their careers.

 2. Create a useful network.